rtCamp/snapwp-helper/readme.txt

 == Description ==

-A helper plugin used to power <a href="https://github.com/rtCamp/snapwp/ target="_blank">SnapWP</a>.
+A helper plugin used to power <a href="https://github.com/rtCamp/snapwp/" target="_blank">SnapWP</a>.

 For more info, see the <a href="https://github.com/rtCamp/snapwp-helper">SnapWP Helper GitHub repository</a>.

 == Installation ==

-1. Download the <a href="https://github.com/rtCamp/snapwp-helper/releases" target="_blank> latest `snapwp-helper.zip` file</a>, upload it to your WordPress install, and activate the plugin.
+1. Download the <a href="https://github.com/rtCamp/snapwp-helper/releases" target="_blank"> latest `snapwp-helper.zip` file</a>, upload it to your WordPress install, and activate the plugin.
 2. For more info and usage, see the <a href="https://github.com/rtCamp/snapwp/blob/main/docs/getting-started.md" target="_blank">SnapWP Getting Started guide</a>.

 == Frequently Asked Questions ==